Ida Panahandeh’s film Nahid, which screened in Un certain regard at Cannes, is a complex portrait of a woman trapped by the patriarchy.

 Lately, there have been some terrific feminist films about life under patriarchal law.
-In 2009, Asghar Farhadi’s A Separation documented the painstaking process involved when trying to obtain an amiable divorce in Iran: all of the power is in the husband’s hands.
-Last year, Ronit Elkabetz’s Gett: The Trial of Viviane Amsalem, which premiered in the 2014 Director’s Fortnight, told the story of the interminable divorce proceedings faced by a woman in Israel trying to sever ties from her cruel husband; he kept her in court for years.
+In 2009, Asghar Farhadi’s A Separation documented the painstaking process involved when trying to obtain an amiable divorce in Iran.
+All of the power is in the husband’s hands.
+Last year, Ronit Elkabetz’s Gett: The Trial of Viviane Amsalem, which premiered in the 2014 Director’s Fortnight, told the story of the interminable divorce proceedings faced by a woman in Israel trying to sever ties from her cruel husband.
+He kept her in court for years.
 These aren’t message films, but they do, incidentally, deliver potent political statements.
-One of just four films directed by women in this year’s Un Certain Regard section, writer-director Ida Panahandeh’s Nahid is the latest entry to the group, this time tackling a woman’s life after divorce.
+One of just four films directed by women in this year’s Un Certain Regard section, writer-director Ida Panahandeh’s Nahid is the latest entry to the group.
+It tackles a woman’s life after divorce.

-Panahandeh crafts a complex portrait of a thirty-year-old woman who became a mother too young and doesn’t quite know how to deal with it.
-She wants her son to have every opportunity, but her solution is to send him to an expensive private school, which she can’t afford.
+Panahandeh crafts a complex portrait of a struggling thirty-year-old woman who became a mother too young.
+She wants her son to have every opportunity.
+But her solution is to send him to an expensive private school, which she can’t afford.
 She’s dangerously in debt.
 Meanwhile, her son refuses to apply himself to his school work, defeating the purpose of a privileged education.
-Too worn out to engage with him, she’s responds by berating and punishing him, which only alienates him without motivating him.
-Money is tight, and she’s forced to come to terms with how she can provide for them when she’s spending recklessly while taking in a modest income.
+Too worn out to engage with him, she responds by berating and punishing him.
+This only alienates him without motivating him.
+Money is tight.
+She must come to terms with how she can provide for them when she’s spending recklessly while taking in a modest income.

 Nihau is lonely and craves affection.
 After establishing Nahid’s domestic situation, the first place Panahandeh takes us to is a beautiful, windy beach, where she meets a man, Masoud (Pejman Bazeghi).
 It’s a refuge from her trying routine, and they proclaim their love for each other.
 But when we learn that Masoud is wealthy, we also begin to wonder if their affection is real or if she’s using him to gain financial security.
 He insists on legitimizing their relationship by marrying, but she adamantly refuses, explaining the situation.